Star ✨ on GitHub

 }

-// This prevents users from controlling the bot from different channels
+// This prevents users in other channels from controlling the music.

 if (message.member.voice.channel?.id !== player.voiceChannelId) {